opencost-de/opencost/doc/README.md

 ## Metadata Schema: Overview

+- The Schema is formally specified using XSD ([XML Schema Definition](https://en.wikipedia.org/wiki/XML_Schema_(W3C))), an XML Schema language.
+The implementation is split into two files which are inderdependent: `opencost_types.xsd` contains all element type definitions, while `opencost.xsd` specifies only the top-level element (`data`).
+The latter can be used by any XML validator to test if a given XML document conforms to the openCost schema (see below for some example calls to `xmllint`)
 - All XML elements can be either classified as container elements or text elements.
 Container elements only wrap other elements and do not directly contain data.
 Text elements hold the actual data.
 - Empty elements are not allowed: Whenever an element is indicated to be required, it has to contain either another element or text.
 - The schema does not make use of XML attributes, type/value element combinations are used instead.
 This is a deliberate decision to make the schema easily exportable to other formats like JSON.